madelineswallows/sales-forecast-ml/README.md

 print('Saved reports/forecast_plot.png')
 PY
 ```

+## Results

+- **Evaluation**: Rolling backtests with a 14-day horizon and 28 lags produced an average error of **MAE ≈ 11.3**, meaning forecasts are off by about 11 sales units per day.
+- **Interpretation**: Given daily sales around ~100–150, this corresponds to roughly a **7–10% average error** (MAPE/sMAPE).
+- **Forecast**: The model generated a 28-day forecast beyond 2024-12-31, shown below.
+The forecast continues the observed upward trend while accounting for daily variability.

 ![28-day Forecast](reports/forecast_plot.png)

 ## Notes
 - **Horizon/Lags**: choose based on business cadence (e.g., horizon=14 days, lags=28 for daily).